nickiyanky/learning_python/README.md

 # learning_python
 ---
-Codes written during a python course on Youtube.
+Codes written to practice a python course on Youtube.